Filmo

-Filmo is a series of 16 mm and 8 mm movie equipment made by the Bell & Howell Company.
+Bell & Howell Filmo is a series of 16 mm and 8 mm movie equipment made by the Bell & Howell Company.
 The line included cameras, projectors and accessories.

 History

 The Filmo camera series started with the 1923 Filmo 70, beginning a series of models built on the same basic body that was to be continued for more than half a century.
 It was based on Bell & Howell's brilliantly designed 1917 prototype for a 17.5 mm camera intended for amateur use.
 When invited (along with Victor) into Kodak's 16 mm plans in 1920, the company was quick to see the advantages and immediately set about redesigning the 17.5 mm camera for 16mm film.

 The Filmo 70 was the first spring motor-driven 16 mm camera.
 In 1925 the Eyemo, a hand-held 35 mm camera based on the design of the Filmo 70 was offered.
 It was also spring driven, but could be hand-cranked as well.
 Bell & Howell introduced the first 16 mm turret camera with its Model C in 1927.
 A beautifully ornate and much more compact 16mm camera, the Filmo 75, marketed primarily as a "watch-thin" ladies' camera, was offered in 1928, followed in 1931 by a nearly identical counterpart designated as the Filmo Field Camera, offered initially in a plain covering, but also available with the ornate decorations of the Model 75, and in that form indistinguishable from the earlier version except for the nameplate.